8 International Economic institutions: IMF, World Bank, UNCTAD

-7.1 The Bretton Woods Moment
+8.1 The Bretton Woods Moment

-In July 1944, delegates from 44 Allied nations met at Mount Washington Hotel in Bretton Woods, New Hampshire, to design a post-war international economic order.
-The conference produced two institutions — the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (IBRD, the original World Bank) — and the architectural intent for a third, the International Trade Organization, which was eventually replaced by the GATT (1948) and then by the WTO (1995) (cherunilam2020?).
+In July 1944, delegates from 44 Allied nations met at the Mount Washington Hotel in Bretton Woods, New Hampshire, to design a post-war international economic order.
+The conference produced two institutions — the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (IBRD, the original World Bank) — and the architectural intent for a third, the International Trade Organization (ITO), which the US Senate refused to ratify and which was eventually replaced by GATT (1948) and then by the WTO (1995).
+UNCTAD — the third institution covered in this topic — was established later (1964) under the UN General Assembly to give developing countries a forum on trade and development.

 The two Bretton Woods institutions were designed to play complementary roles.
-The IMF would steady the international monetary system; the World Bank would finance long-term reconstruction and development.
-UNCTAD, the third institution covered in this topic, was established later (1964) under the UN system to give developing countries a forum on trade and development.
+The IMF would steady the international monetary system (short-term BoP support); the World Bank would finance long-term reconstruction and development.

-7.2 International Monetary Fund (IMF)
+8.2 International Monetary Fund (IMF)

-7.2.1 Origin and headquarters
+8.2.1 Origin and Members

 • Promote international monetary cooperation through a permanent institution.